WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 #### Inferno
 When you reach 18th level, you gain the ability to conjure a meteor from the Twisting Nether.
 As an action, you can cause a meteor alight with green flame to appear in the air and crash down to a point you designate within 60 feet.

 Creatures in a 30 feet radius of that point take 2d8 points of bludgeoning damage and 2d6 points of fire damage and the ground becomes difficult terrain.
 You can then choose to either detonate the stone, dealing 13d10 fire damage to all creatures within 30 feet of the point (Dexterity save for half damage), or you can animate it as an infernal.
+Infernals are described in Part II of Appendix C.

 The infernal rises from the crater at the end of your turn, following your commands (no action).
 It remains animated for 1 minute, or until killed or dismissed as a bonus action.
 When you dismiss the infernal, you can choose whether to merely dismiss it or force it to use its Death Burst ability.